tomaverlaine/tomaverlaine.github.io/_posts/2025-07-20-thermostat-interview.md

 Also, I'll be finishing the physical version of Daria this year as soon as possible!

-**Toma: By the way, I was pleased to see Thermostat featured on chainhana's *Such a World*, alongside several other indie musicians.
+**Toma: By the way, I was pleased to see Thermostat featured on chainhaha's *Such a World*, alongside several other indie musicians.
 How did that collaboration come about?
 If there's a story behind it, or anything interesting from the process, you'd be very welcome to share it!**

 **Roubing:** This piece is the final song on her first full length album, *[Za Nang Zz Nang](https://chainhaha.bandcamp.com/album/za-nang-zz-nang)*.
 The demo resembles Chinese children's song.
 Having studied vocal performance, she didn't think her voice was rich enough on its own, so she gathered her friends to sing along, then she edited and spliced it.
 I was lucky enough to be one of them.
 I'm so proud to say that I nailed the part I sang in just one take.